 5. DERIVE breakEvenHours = totalFeesAndSlippageUsd / expectedHourlyFundingUsd

-6. IF breakEvenHours > 24 or funding is unstable -> no_trade / monitor
+6. IF breakEvenHours > 24 or PFS indicates imminent flip -> no_trade / monitor

 7. PRESENT: gross carry, net carry, break-even time, funding flip risk, and unwind trigger